harrisonlab/Metabarcoding_projects/statistical analysis.md

 #### Anova of PCA eigenvectors

-The condition and location can't be seperated in this analysis so final result should be a sum of both

 ```{r}
 # filter out OTUs with less than 6 counts (and remove "extra samples")
 myfiltbiom <- prune_samples((sample_data(mybiom)[[10]]=="experiment")&(sample_data(mybiom)[[1]]!="C"),mybiom)